The Roots of AGC

 Sarah Elizabeth was selected as a United States Delegate to Terra Madre in 2010, where she met with representatives from over 60 nations to discuss the sustainability of our local and global food systems.
 In 2011, she was named one of Monocle’s Top 20 International Pioneers in Education alongside Michelle Rhee, and visited the White House to receive a national award from Michelle Obama.

 In 2012 and 2013, Sarah Elizabeth was appointed as one of 100 Delegates from 20 countries across the globe who assembled for the G8 Young Global Leaders Summit, preparing recommendations for a communiqué that was presented to President Obama and the U.S. Department of State.
 In 2013, Sarah Elizabeth was recognized by Forbes as one of the nation’s “top five game changers in education”, was the recipient of the GOOD 100 list of “people pushing the world forward through doing” and was selected by the Council on Global Affairs as an Emerging Leader Fellow.
-When she is not traveling around the world, giving TED talks and sharing the Academy for Global Citizenship’s vision for systemic change, Sarah Elizabeth enjoys working on her plans to build a net-positive energy home in Chicago.

 “The Academy for Global Citizenship is a learning laboratory that was founded to foster broader systemic change.
 Our larger vision is focused on extracting and scaling modules of innovation to change the way districts across our nation envision teaching and learning in the 21st century.”– SARAH ELIZABETH IPPEL